hawkinsw/medava/README.md

 ## As The World Turns

-The `HospitalRunner` class will *run* the simulation.
-In a simple simulation, we have a particular pharmacy send some medicine to a receiving hospital via a transporter.
-Our `HospitalRunner` class will expose a single method named `run` that will script a simulation like that.
-The code for the `HospitalRunner` class will look like this and you should add it to the `HospitalRunner.java` file:
+The `HospitalRunner` class will _run_ the simulation.
+In a simple simulation, we will play out what happens when a particular pharmacy sends some medicine to a receiving hospital via a transporter.
+Our `HospitalRunner` class will expose a single method named `run` that will script a simulation scenario like that.
+Add the following code for the `HospitalRunner` class to the `HospitalRunner.java` file:

 ```Java
 public class HospitalRunner {